Festivals in Greece can be fascinating to participate in. Greece is a country steeped in traditional and Orthodox religion.

 At the turn of midnight, firework displays are set off around the country.
 Most young people then head out to bars, clubs, and tavernas – just like anywhere else in the world.

 Do you have any further questions about festivals in Greece, or Greek travel in general?
-I’ve been living in lovely Pagrati, Athens for the last three and a half years now.
+I’ve been living in lovely Pagrati, Athens for the last four years.

 I would be happy to assist with any queries that you may have.
 Feel free to drop me a comment below and I’ll get back to you as soon as I can.